hooroo/query_ar/README.md

 end
 ```

-We want to provide an API with, amongst other things, an index action for querying lists of places.
+We want to provide a REST API with, amongst other things, an index action for querying lists of places.

 The [Hooroo Places](http://places.hooroo.com) API might accept this request for GET-ing the first 10 "See & Do" places near Mamasita with "Museum" in the name, ordered by name: